-At that point, Tsukune turned around to see a figure with long reddish-brown hair barreling toward him on the bike he had just heard, and by pure reflex, he raised his left hand in their direction.
+At that point, Tsukune turned around to see a figure with long, dark pink hair barreling toward him on the bike he had just heard, and by pure reflex, he raised his left hand in their direction.

 It came out shortly after that, and obeyed his will.

 The girl on the bike blinked suddenly when she was jerked to a stop right before crashing into Tsukune, and instead of pitching over the handlebars, she was held in her seat by a force that seemed to push against her shoulder.
 For a moment, she could have sworn that something blue was hovering right in front of her face, holding her back.
 However, the strange flash of color soon passed, and she saw a sighing Tsukune lowering his hand, then wincing; the sudden stop had kicked up a rock from the ground, and cut Tsukune's cheek slightly.

 "O-oh, I'm sorry," she said, getting off of her bike and putting up the kickstand.
 The scent of his blood, slight as it was, set off a sudden drumming in her chest that she was hard-pressed to ignore.
 "I must have startled you.
 Did you just use your powers to stop me from getting hurt?"

 For whatever reason, her words made Tsukune flinch again, and he looked away from her as if he was ashamed of her noticing.
 "Sorry.
 I don't use them a lot, even at home.
 I used to go to school in the human world, and there were a few accidents."